nelsonic/sfetlmap/README.md

 #### Example XML Response From Fore.com (using Meatforce gem)

+This is from a Development Sandbox:
 [response.xml](https://github.com/nelsonic/sfetlmap/blob/master/examples/response.xml)
  ( *Obiviously* this has been edited to hide identity of user/email! )

-This is from a Development Sandbox.
-The response xml from the Production Org was useless:
+The response xml from the Production Org was *useless*:
 [insufficient_access.xml](https://github.com/nelsonic/sfetlmap/blob/master/examples/insufficient_access.xml)

 The last section in the